 BOTOX® and Dysport are comparable products as they are both contain botulinum toxin.
 Both are good for treating facial wrinkles but BOTOX® is seen to provide better results.
 With BOTOX®, the patient will need less treatments than Dysport to get the same desired effect.
 BOTOX® is a larger sized molecule than Dysport so a patient will usually need 40 units of Dysport to get the same effect as 20 units of BOTOX®.

-What Is the Difference Between BOTOX® and Dermal Fillers?
+What’s The Difference Between BOTOX® and Dermal Fillers?

 BOTOX® and dermal fillers have very different effects on tissue even though the general outcome of each treatment is facial rejuvenation.
 When we introduce BOTOX® into the superficial muscle beneath the skin, it prevents neurotransmission that causes that muscle to contract.
 This leads to smoother skin.
 Dermal fillers introduce substances like hyaluronic acid into the space between the epidermis and the dermis.
 The organic chemicals in dermal fillers provide a cushion here, which plumps overlying skin.

-How Long Do The Results Of BOTOX® Last?
+How Long Do BOTOX® Results Last?

 BOTOX® Cosmetic treatments provide a temporary treatment for the mimetic muscles, lasting up to four months.
 Initially, you will need treatments four times a year.
 Fortunately, early studies conclude that the effective duration of the treatments increases with time, therefore requiring less frequent treatments in the future.

-How Often Is BOTOX® Needed?
+How Often Do I Need BOTOX® Treatments?